uob-coms30040/uob-coms30040.github.io/welcome.md

   * __Problem Sheets (2-3 hr).__ You will only learn by completing the problem sheets.
 There is one sheet released each week.
 You should aim to spend *at least two hours* working on each problem sheet each week, in your own time.
 You will need to consult the course [lecture notes](assets/notes.pdf){: target="_blank" } whilst attempting the problems.
 You should complete the Week n problem sheet and submit it no later than the end of the (following) Tuesday of Week (n+1).
 Submission method to be determined.

+  Please submit your work by email with subject "[TLC] Week N", where N is the number of the week containing the deadline (usually this will be the current week).
+So, the first sheet should be submitted with subject "[TLC] Week 2".
 To see who you should submit it to, consult your timetable:
-    - If you are in Group 1, please email (a scan/photo/image) to Sam Frohlich (sf16540) with subject "[TLC] Week N" where N is the week number.
+    - If you are in Group 1, please email (a scan/photo/image) to Sam Frohlich (sf16540).
-    - If you are in Group 2, please email (a scan/photo/image) to Eddie Jones (ej16147) with subject "[TLC] Week N", where N is the week number.
+    - If you are in Group 2, please email (a scan/photo/image) to Eddie Jones (ej16147).

     *Attempting the problem sheets each week is the single most important thing to do in this unit.
 One can certainly excel without watching a single lecture, but not doing the problems will lead to certain disaster.*